circonus-labs/libcircmetrics/README.md

 This has created a heirarchy of `mycoolapp.api`.
 The `stats_ns_add_tag` call will attach a tag `app:mycoolapp` to that branch (and thus all children) of the metrics tree.
-Likewise, any metrics registered under the api namespace will have both the `app:mycoolapp` tag as well as the `subsytem:api` tag.
+Likewise, any metrics registered under the `api` namespace will have both the `app:mycoolapp` tag as well as the `subsystem:api` tag.

-Now we will put three metrics under this: 1) a version for our application under the application namespace, 2) a count of API calls under the api namespace, and 3) a histogram of latencies.
+Now we will put three metrics under this: 1) a version for our application under the `mycoolapp` namespace, 2) a count of API calls under the `api` namespace, and 3) a histogram of latencies.

 Additionally we will inform the library what the tagged variant of each of